anusha761/AutomotiveEngineHealthPrediction/README.md

 ## General Information
 - The project addresses a critical challenge in the automotive industry: identifying degrading engines before failure occurs.
 This is vital for large fleets, service providers, and vehicle owners aiming to reduce unexpected breakdowns and optimize maintenance schedules.
 - A binary classification model was developed to predict the health condition of automotive engines using key telemetry signals such as engine RPM, fuel pressure, coolant temperature, and friction-related thermal data.
+- The model serves as a blueprint for integrating Machine Learning into automotive diagnostic systems.
 - The process involved thorough data preprocessing, feature selection using p-values and VIF, model evaluation using ROC-AUC (instead of just accuracy), and comparison across different classifiers.
 - Logistic regression was initially used for its interpretability, and XGBoost was later applied to improve prediction performance.
 - The dataset comprises sensor readings and performance indicators for multiple engines, with the target variable indicating whether an engine is in good (1) or bad (0) health.